Maureen Flannigan: Film and television

 Flannigan made her television debut in a guest starring role in an episode of Highway to Heaven.
 Two years later, in 1987, Flannigan landed the role of Evie Garland in the first-run syndication children's comedy series Out of This World, starring with Donna Pescow and Joe Alaskey.
 She stayed with the show until its cancellation in 1991.

 Flannigan had a recurring role on The WB's 7th Heaven as Shana Sullivan, the girlfriend of Matt Camden.
 She was in the ABC soap opera Push, playing swimmer Erin Galway.
 She has also appeared on Star Trek: Deep Space Nine, ER, Law & Order: Special Victims Unit, Starved, Close to Home, Kindred: The Embraced and 90210.

 Flannigan has also acted in films.
 She starred in Teenage Bonnie and Klepto Clyde (1993), National Lampoon's Last Resort (1994), Written in Blood (2003), A Day Without a Mexican (2004), and Homecoming (2005).
 In 2010 she appeared in the film Do Not Disturb, which she also co-produced.

-Flannigan currently runs her own production company.